 Above all, handwashing should be prioritised.
 Many handwashing facilities should be available throughout the site, providing hand soap and fresh water.
 If the site does not have access to fresh water, hand sanitiser stations should be available.
 As with all areas, these facilities should be regularly cleaned and replenished with soap and sanitiser whenever necessary.

 We have a range of products and services designed to make it easy for your construction site to be Standard Operation Procedure (SOPs) compliant.
-Head to our Covid19 Solutions page to discover how we can help you and your workforce to continue to work safely during the pandemic.
+Get in touch to find out more.